-Tel: +44 (0) 151 794 6016
+Tel: +44 (0) 151 794 6016 Email: vpuoffice@liverpool.ac.uk

-Email: vpuoffice@liverpool.ac.uk

-WELCOME FROM THE DIRECTOR OF VETERINARY POSTGRADUATE EDUCTION
+WELCOME FROM THE PROGRAMME DIRECTOR

-As the Director of Veterinary Postgraduate Education at the University of Liverpool, I am very pleased to present our provision of on-line modules for the PgDip/MSc in Veterinary Physiotherapy.
-To do so, we have an excellent team of administrative staff, fully supported by experienced academic staff and veterinarians in both the large and small animal practice.
-We aim to provide a stimulating and interactive program of modules and residential schools with fun, efficient and tailored education coordinated by veterinary physiotherapists and veterinarians, for graduates with a degree in human physiotherapy.
+As the Director of the Veterinary Physiotherapy Programme at the University of Liverpool, I am very pleased to present our provision of our blended programme for the PgDip/MSc in Veterinary Physiotherapy.
+We have an excellent team of experienced academic staff, both physiotherapists and veterinarians coupled with a large external network of physiotherapy educators.
+We are supported by an excellent team of administrative staff who pride themselves in their excellent support of our students.
+Blended means some of the delivery of the programme is online and some is face to face.
+We aim to provide a stimulating and interactive programme of modules, clinical educator days, veterinary practice observational placements and residential schools with fun, efficient and tailored education coordinated by veterinary physiotherapists and veterinarians, for graduates with a degree in human physiotherapy.
+Those of you on the MSc programme will enjoy getting involved in research and interacting with your allocated supervisor at the University of Liverpool.

-We have an emphasis on bringing together participants into a community of learning with an online or e-learning emphasis so that your 'notes', colleagues and mentors are portable and accessible wherever you are.
+We have an emphasis on bringing together participants into a community of learning and we use both online opportunities as well as our face to face opportunities to develop our community with colleagues and mentors.
 We look forward to seeing you soon!